The-Monitoring-Shop/c10e-u8y-command-and-control/SSH.md

 The below section(s) are covered via the `/opt/shared_config/setupUser.sh` script on the GCP VM, and provided here for completness.

 To obtain k8s cluster credentials, for kubectl;
-`gcloud container clusters get-credentials university`
+`gcloud container clusters get-credentials university --zone=us-central1`

 ---